MicrosoftDocs/msteams-docs/msteams-platform/tabs/what-are-tabs.md

 There are two types of tabs available in Teams: channel or group and personal.
 The channel or group tabs provide content in channels and group chats and create collaborative spaces around dedicated web-based content.

-Personal tabs and personal bots are part of personal apps and are imtended for a single user.
-They are pinned to the left navigation bar in Teams for easy access.
+Personal tabs with personally-scoped bots are part of a personal apps and are intended for a single user.
+You can pin them to the left navigation bar in Teams for easy access.

 ## Tab features